 13.6 An employee on a leave of absence as provided herein shall not accrue vacation or sick leave benefits nor maintain group insurance coverage.
 An employee may, however, at the employee's option and expense, maintain the employee's group insurance coverage providing the full monthly premium is received in the Finance Department of the City on or before the first day of the month for which the premium is intended.
 Notwithstanding the above, however, if the leave of absence is as a result of exhaustion of sick leave benefits an employee's group insurance may be maintained for up to six (6) calendar months on the normal premium-sharing formula pursuant to Article 21.2, providing the employee pays the employee's share of the premium on a timely basis.
-If the leave of absence is as a result of Article 21.3 until such time as the employee is eligible for retirement.
+If the leave of absence is as a result of a work-related disability, the employee may elect retiree health benefits pursuant to Article 21.3 until such time as the employee is eligible for retirement.

-13.7 Except for the one (1) year limitation of 13.1 and the prohibition on other employment of 13.5, a reasonable leave of absence may be granted by the City Manager to an employee for up to a maximum of three (3) years to serve as a steward or officer of the Union or of any statewide or national employee organization with which the Union is affiliated pursuant to .
-Government Code section 3558.8.
+13.7 Except for the one (1) year limitation of 13.1 and the prohibition on other employment of 13.5, a reasonable leave of absence may be granted by the City Manager to an employee for up to a maximum of three (3) years to serve as a steward or officer of the Union or of any statewide or national employee organization with which the Union is affiliated pursuant to Government Code section 3558.8.